hironico/nico.drive/README.md

     - image metadata API support for EXIF and XMP
     - digital camera raw file formats support for thumbs
 * Embedded WebDAV explorer web application, optimized for mobile.
 [More info](https://github.com/hironico/nico.drive.client)
+* Multi protocol authentication support : basic and oauth can be used at the same time

 ## Getting started
 In order to get it up and running in your environment, you need :